Arts Team Leader – UK

 About Arts in Mission

-Arts Release is a collective of creative arts specialists who love Jesus and people of other cultures.
-We enjoy expressing God's love through various art forms.
-Some of them have professional arts training and others have picked up skills on the way.
+Arts Release is a group of creative arts specialists who love Jesus and people of other cultures.
+The team enjoys expressing God's love through various art forms.
+Some have professional arts training and others have picked up skills on the way.

-Some of the team are full-time, others part-time.
-They are currently based in England, France and Germany but can travel extensively.
+Some team members are full-time, others part-time.
+They are currently based in England, France and Germany but they also travel extensively.

 About United Kingdom

 The capital of the United Kingdom is London and is the largest city with a population of 10.3m.
 London is the fourth-largest city in Europe.
 Other major urban areas in the UK include Birmingham, Leeds, Glasgow, Liverpool and Manchester.